Hub-of-Abdullah/nest-api-template/README.md

 - **Seamless User Experience**: Transparent token renewal without additional API calls.

-## 🔐 Authorization Module (Role & Permission System)
+## 🔐 Role-Based Authorization Module (PermissionGuard + @Permission)

-This module implements a robust role-based access control (RBAC) system using custom decorators and guards in NestJS.
-It enables fine-grained access control for users based on their assigned roles and permissions.
+This module implements a robust Role-Based Access Control (RBAC) system using custom decorators and guards in NestJS.
+It follows the RBAC pattern where each user is associated with a list of permission keys.
+After authentication, the system checks user permissions using a custom @Permission() decorator along with the PermissionGuard.
+This ensures secure and fine-grained access control throughout the application.

 ### ✨ Features